kennyphan02/Coding-Notes/Kotlin/Creating Android Apps.md

 - TextView is a View for displaying text
 - TextViews needs constraints to position the text
 - One way to position a View is with a margin

+- **Activities**
+	- Provides the window in which your app draws the UI
+	- Apps have multiple activities for different purposes of the App.
+	-